Top Venezuelan embassy official killed in Kenya

 Venezuelan embassy officials in Kenya were unavailable to comment.

-An official at Venezuela's foreign ministry in Caracas said the office did not have any information about the case.

-(Reporting by Drazen Jorgic and James Macharia in Nairobi and Brian Ellsworth in Caracas; Writing by James Macharia; Editing by Louise Ireland)
+(Reporting by Drazen Jorgic and James Macharia; Writing by James Macharia; Editing by Louise Ireland)